Classification-Team-CW5/Team-CW5-Notebook/README.md

 Providing an accurate and robust solution to this task gives companies access to a broad base of consumer sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

-Note: The evaluation metric from this practice problem is F1-Score.
+>Note: The evaluation metric for this practice problem is F1-Score.
+[More infromation about the f1 score here](https://www.educative.io/answers/what-is-the-f1-score)

 ## Running the notebook